Lepidoptera

-The Lepidoptera have, over millions of years, evolved a wide range of wing patterns and coloration ranging from drab moths akin to the related order Trichoptera, to the brightly colored and complex-patterned butterflies.
+Lepidopterans first appeared in fossil record in the Triassic-Jurassic boundary and have coevolved with flowering plants since the angiosperm boom in the Middle/Late Cretaceous.
+They show many variations of the basic body structure that have evolved to gain advantages in lifestyle and distribution.
+Recent estimates suggest the order may have more species than earlier thought, and is among the five most species-rich orders (each with over 100,000 species) along with Coleoptera (beetles), Diptera (flies), Hymenoptera (ants, bees, wasps and sawflies) and Hemiptera (cicadas, aphids and other true bugs).
+They have, over millions of years, evolved a wide range of wing patterns and coloration ranging from drab moths akin to the related order Trichoptera, to the brightly colored and complex-patterned butterflies.
 Accordingly, this is the most recognized and popular of insect orders with many people involved in the observation, study, collection, rearing of, and commerce in these insects.
 A person who collects or studies this order is referred to as a lepidopterist.

-Butterflies and moths play an important role in the natural ecosystem as pollinators and as food in the food chain; conversely, their larvae are considered very problematic to vegetation in agriculture, as their main source of food is often live plant matter.
+Butterflies and moths are mostly herbivorous (folivorous) as caterpillars and nectarivorous as adults.
+They play an important role in the natural ecosystem as pollinators and serve as primary consumers in the food chain; conversely, their larvae (caterpillars) are considered very problematic to vegetation in agriculture, as they consume large quantity of plant matter (mostly foliage) to sustain growth.
 In many species, the female may produce from 200 to 600 eggs, while in others, the number may approach 30,000 eggs in one day.
-The caterpillars hatching from these eggs can cause damage to large quantities of crops.
-Many moth and butterfly species are of economic interest by virtue of their role as pollinators, the silk they produce, or as pest species.
+The caterpillars hatching from these eggs can cause significant damage to crops within a very short period of time.
+Many moth and butterfly species are of economic interest by virtue of their role as pollinators, the silk in their cocoon, or for extermination as pest species.